ALSETLab/2019_Modelica_Conf_DAESolvers4LargeHybridModels/README.md

 > Erik Henningsson, Hans Olsson and Luigi Vanfretti, "DAE Solvers for Large-Scale Hybrid Models," Proceedings of the 13th International Modelica Conference, Regensburg, Germany, March 4–6, 2019.

 Please see the full paper on the scope of usage for the models.
-You can download the full paper from the [conference website](https://modelica.org/events/modelica2019) when it becomes available.
-A pre-print is available under `./Doc/`; note that this is the version submitted for review, and not the final version of the paper, which you can obtain in the website cited above.
+You can download the full paper from the [conference website](https://modelica.org/events/modelica2019) when it becomes available, or from this repository under `./Paper/`.

 ## How to Simulate it?